Last updated 18-Sep-2023

-Buying a cheap Tesla might seem a great way to get the car of your dreams for minimal outlay, but cars are generally not cheap without a reason.
+Buying a cheap Tesla might seem a great way to get the car of your dreams for minimal outlay, but finding one is not necessarily easy.

 You can easily see the cheapest car by visiting our listings, and then filtering by model, but as a guide, in July 2022 the starting prices are below.
 It's worth noting the UK model lX, this is sold at Tesla with 1 year warranty and is the cheapest for sale in the country.
 Don't believe 3rd party dealers and resellers like findmyelectric when they say Tesla CPO inventory is too expensive.